zabereznikova/docs.de-de/docs/visual-basic/language-reference/statements/yield-statement.md

 ms.locfileid: "74352723"
 ---
 # <a name="yield-statement-visual-basic"></a>Yield-Anweisung (Visual Basic)
-Sends the next element of a collection to a `For Each...Next` statement.
+Sendet das nächste Element einer Auflistung an eine `For Each...Next` Anweisung.

 ## <a name="syntax"></a>Syntax